Hello, and welcome to The Arbing Blog!

-Hmm, how to introduce myself… well my name is Sam Priestley and I spend my time trying to start businesses, learning skills and travelling the world.
+My name is Sam Priestley and I spend my time trying to start businesses, learning new skills and travelling the world.
 I write about whatever I am up to on this blog.

-My writing has been read 3 million times on Quora and I have been watched 5.5 million times on YouTube.
-I have multiple successful lifestyle businesses including: a table tennis brand, a coffee shop, this blog, a couple of books, a consultancy and a small property portfolio.
+My writing has been read 4 million times on Quora and I have been watched 6.5 million times on YouTube.
+I have multiple successful lifestyle businesses, including: a table tennis brand, a coffee shop, this blog, a couple of books, a consultancy and a small property portfolio.

 Here are some of my favourite articles: